msadiq10/ChatGPTClone/Readme.md

 - OpenAI

-Note: Under the `server` folder, you must add a `.env` file containing the following line:
+Note: The current API key is expired.
+Under the `server` folder, you must add a `.env` file containing the following line:

 `OPENAI_API_KEY = "YOUR_API_KEY"`